Tell Abyad: 2019 Turkish/SNA capture of Tell Abyad

 As part of the Turkish offensive into north-eastern Syria, Turkey launched airstrikes and fired artillery at SDF position inside the town.
 Social media images posted displayed Syrians fleeing the town.
 Two civilians were killed and others were wounded as part of the offensive according to The New York Times.

 On 13 October 2019, as part of the 2019 Turkish offensive into north-eastern Syria, Turkish Armed Forces and the Syrian National Army captured Tell Abyad, and many villages in the district from the SDF.
 On October 28, a local council was formed.

-Following the capture of Tell Abyad, Turkey imposed direct rule over the town and the Governor of Sanlıurfa has appointed a Turkish led administration to Tell Abyad.
+Following the capture of Tell Abyad, Turkey imposed direct military control over the town and the Governor of Sanlıurfa has appointed a Turkish led administration to Tell Abyad.
 The Governorate also stated it would provide a Syrian police trained by the Turkish authorities to the area.
 The UN High Commissioner on Human Rights Michelle Bachelet, reported that in Tell Abyad the forces supported by Turkey would incur in widespread human rights violations and urged Turkey to initiate an investigation of the matter.

+On April 30, 2023, During the diffusion of explosives planted by PKK, two Turkish and one Syrian policemen lost their lives, and 11 policemen, 7 of them Turkish, were injured.